The modular structure of MTR/SASSI is specifically designed for practical applications with the following characteristics:

 The transfer functions corresponding to the three components of input motion may be processed simultaneously.
 The time histories of co-directional responses from input in three directions are then summed algebraically and used to calculate the final response quantities. (back to top)

-The user has an option to save and output the selected components of impedance matrix in terms of the calculated frequency-dependent foundation impedance on Tape IMP and constant-valued foundation impedance parameters (KMC) on Tape “KMC”.
-The information on the above tapes can then be imported to the excel spreadsheet to plot foundation impedance versus frequency or used as input to the program module FBASE (via input data file) to calculate the SSI response in the frequency domain using the FDI and KMC models, respectively. (back to top)
+The user has an option to save and output the selected components of the impedance matrix in terms of the computed real and imaginary parts versus frequency on Tape IMP.
+The information on Tape IMP can be readily imported to the excel spreadsheet to plot the foundation impedance functions versus frequency or used to calculate foundation dynamic stiffness and damping. (back to top)